 When it comes to book printing a lot of people get confused or just don’t know the difference in printing types.
 Below we have created a slide telling you all about the book printing options available.
 Hopefully, it helps you choose the right book printer.
 The Three Q’s There are many things you need to … Continue reading Know the difference in book printers

-E-books were a serious competitor for print books back in the 00s.
+E-books were a serious competitor for printed books back in the 00s.
 They were going to be the thing that killed traditional books and take the world by storm.
 And they did.
 In December 2009 E-books out sold print books on Amazon and in 2014 reached their peak.
-But since then, well… E-book sales have … Continue reading Are Print Books better than E-Books?
+But since then, well… E-book sales have … Continue reading Printed Books vs Ebooks – Which is better?

-2018 is here and it has brought with it the annual quasi-promises people usually bear whilst entering the new year that this one is going to be different; going to be better.
+A new writing year is here and it has brought with it the annual quasi-promises people usually bear whilst entering the new year that this one is going to be different; going to be better.
 Sad thing is most of those promises fall through in the first month.
-We are pretty sure that often within these promises is … Continue reading Quotes to get you writing
+We are pretty sure that often within … Continue reading Quotes for Writing Inspiration

 We can’t believe how quickly these last 12 months have gone; it doesn’t seem that long ago that we were packing up the Christmas decorations of last year.
 It’s crazy how time flies.
 While writing out our Christmas cards we started to reflect on the year we have had.
 We have accomplished so much this … Continue reading Our 2017